Kodaikanal in Monsoon: Discovering the Town’s Rainy Charms

 Kodaikanal, a popular hill station in Tamil Nadu, is known for its pleasant climate throughout the year.
 However, Monsoon in Kodaikanal brings a magical transformation that charms visitors.

 The monsoon season in Kodaikanal typically starts in June and lasts until September.
-As the first raindrops fall, the town transforms into a lush green paradise, with the trees and plants springing to life.
+As the first rainy day comes, the town transforms into a lush green paradise, with the trees and plants springing to life.
 The rain brings a respite from the heat, and the air is filled with the sweet aroma of wet earth.

 During this time, Kodaikanal’s landscape is covered with mist, making it look like something straight out of a fairytale.
 The valleys are shrouded in mist, and the hills are covered in a blanket of greenery.
 The forests come alive with the chirping of birds, and the gushing sound of waterfalls can be heard in the distance.